What Really Came Of WaiveCar From Shark Tank?

 The plan was working.
 In the first month of operation, WaiveCar had 3,000 users in the Santa Monica area and had signed a deal with Hyundai to supply the vehicles.
 The company had been in business for just five months when founders Honig and Deutsch appeared on "Shark Tank" looking for investment.

-WaiveCar on Shark Tank
+What happened to WaiveCar on Shark Tank?

 Zoli Honig and Isaac Deutsch went on "Shark Tank" to ask for $500,000 in return for 2% equity in WaiveCar.
-Despite having only been in business a short time, WaiveCar was known to one of the Sharks: Lori Greiner had seen it in action.
+Despite having only been in business a short time, WaiveCar was known to one of the Sharks — Lori Greiner had seen it in action.
 However, this didn't persuade her to invest, as she believed the idea was too easy to copy.
 One Shark down.

 Sharks Mark Cuban and Chris Sacca also declined to invest.
 Cuban said that the advertising space was already saturated, while Sacca didn't believe the car-sharing service was doing anything revolutionary.
-Two Sharks were left: Barbara Corcoran and Kevin O'Leary.
+Two Sharks were left — Barbara Corcoran and Kevin O'Leary.

 O'Leary offered a loan of $500,000 for 12% interest plus 4% equity.
 He also wanted to be able to use any unsold advertising space on the cars.
 Corcoran offered $500,000 for 10% equity, a far higher share than Honig and Deutsch had been hoping to give for that amount.
 They countered with an offer of 5% equity, which Corcoran turned down.
 The founders then made O'Leary a counteroffer: a loan of $500,000 with 12% interest, 1% equity, and 80% off of any unsold advertising space.
 After some back and forth, they settled on 2% equity, with the loan and advertising terms remaining the same.
 WaiveCar had a deal.

 After "Shark Tank" aired, WaiveCar began its expansion.
-This started with the company reportedly sending 19 vehicles to Cal State Los Angeles that could be used around the campus and the local area.
+This started with the company reportedly sending 19 vehicles to California State University, Los Angeles that could be used around the campus and the local area.
 Shark Kevin O'Leary put WaiveCar on his website under his list of investments, boosting the company's profile.

 In 2019, Cal State won an award for its collaboration with WaiveCar.
 In the 2019 Energy Efficiency and Sustainability Best Practice Awards, the car-sharing program was recognized as contributing to the university's commitment to sustainability.
 In April 2019, WaiveCar announced a shift in focus from daily rentals to rentals with a three-day minimum duration as well as monthly rentals.
 The new era was called WaiveWork, though the cars were still offered for personal use.
 The company also began to rent cars to local rideshare drivers.